dominicgerman/dominicgerman/README.md

 # 👋 &nbsp; Hi!
 I’m Dom

 #### I'm a self-taught web developer based in Chicago, IL.
-I'm also a professional singer and cocktail aficionado 🥃.
+I'm also a professional singer 🎶.

 ## ℹ &nbsp; How to reach me
 - [Portfolio](https://www.dominicgerman.com)